If you’re like me, you have trouble sometimes remembering what size decal to make or purchase for a shirt.

 This will be perhaps an unsatisfying (and often repeated!) answer: reverse-engineer it!
 Find a tote you love, measure it, and see how far away from the edges the design starts and how large it is.

-If you’re working with a similarly-sized tote, you should be fine using the same details.
+If you’re working with a similarly-sized tote or garment, you should be fine using the same design and details.

 Designs can just vary so much, and what a good placement might be for one would make another look… pretty bad.
 So I’m really reluctant to give a one-size-fits-all answer to these sorts of questions.
 It’s always good to do your own research.